Description of the radar set, tactical-technical characteristics

 |instrumented range:||100 km|

 |range resolution:||440 m|

 |hits per scan:|

-The Meteor 200 from Selenia (Rom, Italy) is an early weather radar operating in X–Band.
-The radar was built before 1960 and was after a possible modernization end of 1990 operational until 2007.
-The radar antenna was fitted with a parabolic reflector by a diameter of 2 m and a feed horn with horizontal linear polarization.
-The turn table was able to rotate by 360 degrees, and to an elevation from 0 to 90 degrees.
-The antennas gain was 41 Decibels, the side lobe level -24 Decibels.
+Meteor 200 from Selenia (Rome, Italy) is an early weather radar operating in X-Band.
+The radar was built before 1960 and was with modernization from the end of 1990 operationally until 2007.
+The radar antenna used a parabolic reflector with a diameter of 2 m and a feed horn with horizontal linear polarization.
+The turntable was able to rotate by 360 degrees and to an elevation angle from 0 to 90 degrees.
+The antenna gain was 41 Decibels, and the sidelobe level was −24 Decibels.

 The transmitter used a magnetron.
-The receiver a logarithmic IF-amplifier.
-The display unit uses two cathode ray tubes: the main display can be switched from PPI to RHI.
+The receiver was fitted with a logarithmic IF-amplifier.
+The display unit uses two cathode-ray tubes: the main display can be switched from PPI to RHI.
 In addition to the main display unit is installed a smaller A-scope.

-Meteor 200 has been designed for tracking of weather balloons to measure wind direction and wind speed.
-The monitor got therefore the name “Tracking Unit”.
-In this mode, the radar achieved a maximum range of 100 km.
-But it could also be used as rain radar for short range, but then only up to a maximum distance of about 50km due to the limited sensitivity and the high athmospheric attenuation in this frequency range.
+Meteor 200 has been designed for tracking weather balloons to measure wind direction and wind speed.
+The monitor got the name “Tracking Unit” therefore.
+In this tracking mode, the radar achieved a maximum range of 100 km.
+But it could also be used as rain radar for short-range.
+Due to the limited sensitivity and the high atmospheric attenuation in this frequency range, the radar worked only up to a maximum distance of about 50 km.
 A complete 3D scan took about 5 minutes.

-A meteor 200 was built on the roof of a 7-storey building near the University of Bonn late 60s.
-This radar was the subject of several diploma thesis and at least one doctoral thesis in the field of radar meteorology during this episode.
+A meteor 200 radar was installed on the roof of a 7-story building near the University of Bonn late 60s.
+This radar was the subject of several diploma theses and at least one doctoral thesis in the field of radar meteorology during this episode.